 More protected public spaces can alleviate crowded parks and provide outdoor access for all.
 Environmental justice in the South increasingly depends on protecting rural Black communities and their forests, which have been targets of the timber and biomass industries.

 Humans may be dominant like the dinosaurs, but we are already feeling our own meteoric impact.
 We are clearing 27 football fields of forests every minute.
-We’re losing a species every five minutes.
+We will lose over one million species in the coming decades.

 The solution is stunningly simple: protect more natural habitat.
-We can start right here in the South—home to rare flying squirrels, the most freshwater mussel species, the largest loggerhead sea turtle nesting site, the last right whale calving grounds, and the most endangered wolves in the world.
+We can start right here in the South—home to rare flying squirrels, the most freshwater mussel species, the largest loggerhead sea turtle nesting site, the last right whale calving grounds, and red wolves—the most endangered wolves in the world.

 If we really value diversity, can we extend its worth to the species keeping ours alive?
 E.O.
 Wilson proposed setting aside half of the Earth for other species.
 The United Nations is aiming for 30 x 30—safeguarding 30 percent of land and ocean by 2030.
 The Biden administration’s America the Beautiful Initiative proposes a similar target for the United States.